Yanfeng-Zhou/GobletNet/README.md

 This is the official code of [GobletNet: Wavelet-Based High Frequency Fusion Network for Semantic Segmentation of Electron Microscopy Images](https://) (TMI 2024.10).

- ***Using the characteristics of  segmented images to drive the architecture design is the simplest but most effective！***
+## :star::star::star: ***Using the characteristics of  segmented images to drive the architecture design is the simplest but most effective！***

 ## EM Image Characteristics